shubam3/CCI_TESTBED_DOCS_PUBLIC/source/software_architecture/oran/near-rt.rst

 Conclusion
 ---------
 The Near-RT RIC is a key component of the O-RAN architecture, enabling programmability and intelligence in the RAN.
 It provides a platform for hosting xApps that implement control logic for RAN elements, enabling optimization of RAN performance and resource utilization.
 The Near-RT RIC, along with the Non-RT RIC, forms the intelligence layer of the O-RAN architecture, enabling the vision of an open, intelligent, and programmable RAN.

+For a step-by-step walkthrough and practical usage, see the :ref:`Near-RT RIC Experiment <near_rt_ric_experiment>` in the Sample Experiments section.